pororoca-tech/docker-rgeo-test/README.md

 5. at the top of this github page there should be a green dropdown button called 'Code'
 6. click it, then 'Open with GitHub Desktop'
 7. **alert!** if you are on Windows, **do not** save your projects under a User folder that has spaces in.
 You will need to create a location somewhere else.
-8. from Github Desktop, with the current repository set to this one, in the right-hand panel, click 'Open in Visual Studio Code'
+8. from Github Desktop, with the current repository set to this one, in the right-hand panel, click 'Open in Visual Studio Code' (If you don't have this option then check preferences/integrations)
 9. From the Terminal menu, select 'New Terminal'
 10. The Docker container is defined in Dockerfile.
 It grabs a pre-canned setup for ruby on Debian Linux, then tries to install a couple of geo libraries.
 This bit wasn't always working on Foxtrot.
 Build the Docker container with:
 ```sh